Better Auth (with Astro) (/docs/guides/authentication/better-auth/astro)

 export const { signIn, signUp, signOut, useSession } = authClient;

-5. Configure TypeScript definitions
+5. Configure TypeScript definitions [#5-configure-typescript-definitions]

-In the src directory, create an env.d.ts file to provide TypeScript definitions for environment variables and Astro locals:
+In the `src` directory, create an `env.d.ts` file to provide TypeScript definitions for environment variables and Astro locals:

 touch src/env.d.ts